mars0i/masonclj/doc/general/functionalMASON.md

 ====
 Marshall Abrams

-Mostly notes t self while I was working on the intermittran repo.
+Mostly notes to self while I was working on the intermittran repo.

 ## defrecord vs. deftype